-In 2019, 25% of full-time employees said they were earning extra money* on the side which was an increase from 16% just two years prior.
+In 2019, 25% of full-time employees said they were earning extra money on the side, an increase from 16% just two years prior.
 If you want to get on that train, here are a few tips to start.

 There’s no specific administrative task for you to do if you just want to do a little extra work.
 Of course you could incorporate or register a DBA name with your state, you could go to a bank and open a business account with higher fees than your personal account.
 But you don’t have to.
 You can just find yourself some gigs and start working – the only thing you’re required to do is report the income (more on that below).
 Also note that for some specific professions (mostly in construction, healthcare and education) you’re required to register with the state and get specific insurance.

 This is like pushing an open door, but if you’re looking for an easy/guaranteed way to make some extra cash, companies like Uber, Lyft, Doordash, Instacart are constantly looking for more workers, to work all sorts of shifts.
 If you have a specific skill set (and no non-compete clause!), you can also create a profile on gig-based platforms like Fiverr, Upwork, or Storyhunter, where companies are constantly looking for remote workers to execute small, specific projects.
 If you make things, Etsy, eBay and Amazon have a place for you to sell your products.